-Donors have financed REDD+ activities in at least 81 recipient countries since 2006, but our review suggests 40% of finance has been directed to just two priority countries: Indonesia (21% of total REDD+ finance pledged) and Brazil (19%).
+Donors have financed REDD+ activities in more than 80 recipient countries since 2006, but our review suggests 35% of finance has been directed to just two priority countries: Indonesia (19% of total REDD+ finance pledged) and Brazil (17%).
 Table 2 therefore explores the REDD+ context in these two countries.
-Other top recipients include Guyana and the Democratic Republic of Congo (both scheduled to receive 4% of funding) followed by Tanzania, Lao PDR, Vietnam, Philippines, Mexico, Ethiopia and Peru each to receive 2% of funding.
-With 16% of funding directed to global programmes or international research, the remaining 44% (or US\$3.9 billion) of allocated funding has been spread across 79 recipient countries.
+Other top recipients include Peru, Guyana the Democratic Republic of Congo and Liberia (together, these four countries will receive 15% of funding) followed by Tanzania, Ecuador, Vietnam and Lao PDR.
+With 20% of funding directed to global programs or international research, just 17% of allocated funding is supporting REDD+ activities and programs across the remaining 75 recipient countries.